[HISTORY: Adopted by the Town Board of the Town of Cornwall 4-13-1992 by L.L. No. 1-1992. Amendments noted where applicable.]

-The location from which the applicant intends to sell or offer to sell goods, wares or merchandise or solicit orders for the same.
+The location, including street name(s) and address(es), from which the applicant intends to sell or offer to sell goods, wares or merchandise or solicit orders for the same.

 The name and address within the State of New York of a person upon whom legal notice or process may be served.

 A letter from the property owner granting permission to the applicant to maintain a transient retail business or roadside farm market or food vending business on property within the town.